 Are These Brownies "Healthy"?

-While the terms healthy and fit have different definitions for everyone, the answer to this question is yes and no.
+While the term healthy has a different definition for everyone, the answer to this question is yes and no.

-Yes, they are made with wholesome, natural ingredients.
-You won't find processed sugars, hydrogenated oils, or preservatives in this recipe!
+Yes, they are made with wholesome ingredients.
+You won't find processed sugars, hydrogenated oils, or preservatives in this recipe.

-However, these paleo brownies do fall into the indulgent bucket in the healthy scheme of things.They have a good amount of high-quality dark chocolate and an entire cup of coconut sugar.
+However, these almond flour brownies do fall into the indulgent bucket in the healthy scheme of things.They have a good amount of high-quality dark chocolate and an entire cup of coconut sugar.

 There are two ways to achieve a clean cut when slicing the brownies.
 The first, use a plastic knife if you have one.
 This works wonders every time!
-The second is with a thin metal knife that has been "warmed up".
+The second is with a thin metal knife that has been warmed up.
 Simply run the blade under some hot water for a few seconds, wipe off the liquid and then cut.
-Which ever method you use, you'll want to clean off the knife after every cut.

 Allow the brownies to cool in the baking pan for at least 20 minutes before slicing into squares.

-There is a difference between a "fudgy" brownies and one that is underbaked (aka gooey).
+There is a difference between a fudgy brownies and one that is under baked (aka gooey).
 Because there are eggs in these brownies, it's important to make sure they are cooked all the way through.
 When you think they are done baking, insert a toothpick into the center of the brownie pan.
 If it comes out clean, they're done.
-If there is a bit of batter on the toothpick (not to be confused with melted chocolate chips), they need a few more minutes in the oven.
+If there is a bit of batter on the toothpick, they need a few more minutes in the oven.

 High quality dark chocolate is best for this recipe.
 This brand is my favorite - it's also paleo-friendly and vegan!
 These chips melt effortlessly into a smooth and silky consistency that's perfect for these brownies.